monterhealth/api-filter-bundle/README.md

 Entity
 -------
 Add annotations to an entity class.
 You can add them at class or property level.
+The bundle can handle nested properties like author.name one level deep.
 ```php
 <?php
 // src/Entity/Book.php